Disintegrating into natural elements while in a specific environment, leaving no toxicity in the soil.

 A brand that has in-depth knowledge of its customers may decide not to use compostable packaging as it knows that their customers don’t have access to the appropriate composting facilities.

-Not all municipalities give residents access to composting facilities, and backyard composting is time, money and resource hungry.
+Not all municipalities give residents access to composting facilities, and backyard composting requires first and foremost having a backyard, which isn’t so common in cities, as well as time, money and resources.
 Backyard composting also may be unable to create an environment suitable to compost even certified materials [6] .

 Packhelp and compostable products.